iovisor/iovisor-ovn/README.md

 IOVisor-OVN sits on side of the traditional OVN architecture, it intercepts the contents of the different databases and it deploys the required network services using the IOVisor technology.

-For more details about the architecture please see [ARCHITECTURE.md](./ARCHITECTURE.md)
+For more details about the architecture please see [architecture details](./ARCHITECTURE.md).

 ## Install